mjbrodzik/ipynb_melt_onset/README.md

 Now use mamba to create a new environment that we will use for our project:

-mamba create -n cetb python~=3.7 cetbtools matplotlib scipy jupyter basemap seaborn
+mamba create -n cetb cetbtools matplotlib scipy jupyter basemap seaborn

-This should get cetbtools 1.6.1--this is the latest as of fall 2021.
+This should get cetbtools 1.7.x--this is the latest as of August 2022.

-To get a very specific cetbtools:
+Optional, only if it's needed to get a very specific version of cetbtools:

 Windows:
-mamba create -n cetbTest python~=3.7 cetbtools==1.6.0.rc2 matplotlib scipy jupyter basemap proj4 seaborn
+mamba create -n cetbTest cetbtools==1.6.0.rc2 matplotlib scipy jupyter basemap proj4 seaborn
 Non-Windows:
-mamba create -n cetbTest python~=3.7 cetbtools==1.6.0.rc2 matplotlib scipy jupyter basemap seaborn
+mamba create -n cetbTest cetbtools==1.6.0.rc2 matplotlib scipy jupyter basemap seaborn

+as of August 2022, apparently mamba won't do the magic on OSX, use conda if working on a Mac.

 N.B.:
 1) jupyter is needed for running jupyter notebooks